 Ease of Transport

-Although NRS provides a high-quality bag that is reminiscent of a river bag and is built to last, the Mayra lost points in this category because it was the only board in our review that lacked a center handle.
+Although NRS provides a high-quality bag that is reminiscent of a river bag and is built to last, the Mayra loses points in this category because it is the only board in our review that lacks a center handle.
 This crucial handle makes carrying the board by yourself much easier, and we found that this board was nearly impossible to portage.
-For a more transportable model, look at the FunWater 11 or Red Paddle Co Voyager.

 Ease of Inflation

-The Mayra was one of the few boats that stuck out in this department and unfortunately, it was not in a good way.
-Although the included pump was among the stronger pumps in the review (like the Isle Explorer and iRocker pumps), the nozzle was the only one in the test that was not universal.
-This means that none of the other pumps in this test fit this model, and the Mayra's pump could not be used with any of the other models.
+The Mayra is one of the few boats that sticks out in this department and unfortunately, it is not in a good way.
+Although the included pump is among the stronger pumps in the review, the nozzle is the only one in the test that is not universally fitting.
+This means that none of the other pumps in this test will fit this model, and the Mayra's pump can not be used with any of the other models.
 While not too big of a deal if you only have one board, this can be annoying with more than one board, because it requires you to lug different pumps around.

 The universal nozzle that is common to most pumps is shown on the left, compared with the non-universal nozzle of the NRS model

 This board is on the pricer end of the lineup of models in our review.
 However, because this board fills an important niche and satisfies the needs of SUP yoga enthusiasts, we feel that the price is consistent with what you'll get in this package.
 Figure out a way to carry this board to and from the water, and it is sure to last season after season.